First Principles thinking, with examples

 The trap is that first principles thinking is expensive, and most people apply it to problems that don't deserve the cost.
 You don't need to reason from first principles about whether to buy croissants or scones.
 You barely need it for what color the homepage button should be.
 The discipline is to identify which 5% of decisions are worth the cost — usually decisions that are hard to reverse, large in dollar terms, or strategically defining — and reserve first principles thinking for those.

 Apply it to everything and you'll be slow and exhausted.
 Apply it to nothing and you'll be a fast-moving competitor of average ideas.
+This mismatch between a tool's cost and the decision's stakes is the same reason most frameworks fail in practice — they get reached for reflexively rather than where they earn their overhead.

 When first principles isn't the right tool